anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 Key insight:

-**Multipath corrupts time measurements while preserving signal strength, making it hard to detect and hard to correct**.
+**Multipath does not weaken the signal; it corrupts the measured signal travel time, making it difficult to detect and difficult to correct**.

 This is why GNSS can report "strong signal" yet produce poor position fixes.